LeonTrii/Playground/Beginning Days (First 13 months)/Games/README.md

 # Game Projects

-## I really enjoyed playing games.
-Games in which you explore or problem solve likely played a role in my passion for programming.

 Connect-four: A connect four game for two players.

 Fridge: Fill Up the Fridge game for my final APCS project.